sleepytaco/XKCDTextMode/README.md

 # *XKCD Text Mode*

 **XKCD Text Mode** is a XKCD comic viewer that uses the [XKCD API](https://xkcd.com/info.0.json) to retrieve and view a comic's transcript and image.
+Uses Parse as a backend to store the users progress.

 Time spent: **14** hours spent in total